kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 `EndpointSelector` are independent inputs to `endpointslice-controller`: each has its own EndpointSlice reconciliation and ownership model.

-The `EndpointSelector` spec is limited to backend selection: `selector`, target ports, and IP families.
-It contains no Service frontend or policy configuration, such as ClusterIP, DNS, topology hints, readiness overrides, or application protocol metadata.
+The `EndpointSelector` spec is limited to backend selection and EndpointSlice port metadata: `selector`, target ports, IP families, and application protocol.
+It contains no Service frontend or policy configuration, such as ClusterIP, DNS, topology hints, or readiness overrides.

 [^1]: Alternative names considered: `EndpointGroup`, `EndpointPool`